 How to serve it: it tastes best chilled but not straight from the fridge.
 Its texture is a little bit too firm when completely cold.
 Leave it on the counter for 10-15 minutes to soften, then enjoy!

 How to store it: This pie keeps very well.
 It’s best on the day of baking only because the crust is still a bit crunchy (it softens the next day).
 The filling is like freshly baked for at least 5 days.
 Keep the pie covered in the fridge.
-The whipped cream is best freshly prepared but it will also be ok-ish the next day.
+The whipped cream is best freshly prepared but it will also be okay-ish the next day.

 How to freeze it: This pie freezes very well.
-It’s best to cut it into servings, wrap in plastic foil and freeze for up to 3 months.
+It’s best to cut it into servings, wrap it in plastic foil and freeze for up to 3 months.
 Let thaw in the fridge overnight.

 - Like I said before, my one and only acceptable topping is whipped cream.